chrisbrickey/firework-fun/docs/README.md

-## Fireworks Show
+## Firework-Fun

+### How to run this program
+- Open root directory in the terminal and type the command: `webpack --watch`
+- To run locally and view immediate changes: Drag/drop the file called `index3.html` into the browser
+- To view hosted version:  https://chrisbrickey.github.io/custom-fireworks3/index3.html

 ### Background

-Fireworks Show is an activity that allows users to setup their own fireworks show by choosing the location, color and relative timing of fireworks.
+Firework-Fun is an activity that allows users to setup their own fireworks show by choosing the location, color and relative timing of fireworks.
 The setting is a night sky.

 ### Functionality & MVP

-In Fireworks Show, users will be able to:
+In Firework-Fun, users will be able to:

 - [ ] Select the color of individual fireworks
 - [ ] Select the location at which fireworks will be deployed